Statement on COVID-19 for patients with vasculitis

-‘High’ risk is determined by the immunosuppressant drugs that you have taken in the last year and whether you have any of the other risk factors the government has previously published, including being over 70 years old; having another health problem such as diabetes; kidney, heart or lung disease; or high blood pressure; or a flare in your vasculitis in the last 6 months.
+‘High’ risk is determined by the immunosuppressant drugs that you have taken, especially higher doses of steroids, and whether you have any of the other risk factors the government has previously published, including being over 70 years old; overweight; having another health problem such as diabetes; kidney, heart or lung disease; high blood pressure; or a flare in your vasculitis in the last 6 months.

-It may still be necessary to attend for hospital visits or vasculitis treatment, and you should be guided by your local vasculitis team/consultant in these cases.
+Although some vasculitis clinic consultations are now being delivered remotely, it may still be necessary to attend for hospital visits or vasculitis treatment, and you should be guided by your local vasculitis team/consultant.